-You can view data within a growth chart (see Growth charts) by pulling it automatically from existing vitals entered in the patient chart or by manually adding or modifying data that you need right within the growth chart.
+You can view data within a growth chart by pulling it automatically from existing vitals entered in the patient chart.
+You can also manually add or modify data that you need right within the growth chart.

 By default, when you save an encounter, any vitals entered in the encounter are automatically added to the growth chart.
 However, each user can customize their encounter settings to disable this feature (see Customizing your encounter settings).